Why You Should Get Tested for Hashimoto's if You Have Hypothyroidism

 Hashimoto's and hypothyroidism are often synonymous but aren't the same thing.
 Hashimoto's Disease, also known as autoimmune thyroiditis, is usually indicated by the presence of anti-thyroid antibodies; TPO antibodies are present in approx. 90% of cases, and Tg antibodies are present in approx. 50% of cases.

-This can be a bit confusing, but a person can have elevated antibodies (indicating Hashimoto's), without having an elevated TSH or symptoms of hypothyroidism.
-Also, approximately 5% of patients can have Hashimoto's, without having elevated anti-thyroid antibodies.
+This part can be a bit confusing, but a person can have elevated antibodies (indicating Hashimoto's), without having an elevated TSH or symptoms of hypothyroidism.
+Also, approximately 5% of patients can have Hashimoto's without having elevated anti-thyroid antibodies.
 In these cases, Hashimoto's may be detected by ultrasound.

 With Hashimoto’s, the body’s immune system attacks and destroys its own thyroid tissue.
 Sometimes, that attack on the thyroid gland can release an excess of thyroid hormone into the body, leading to hyperthyroid symptoms.

-The Takeaway: The vast majority of us in developed countries who have hypothyroidism, in fact, have Hashimoto's.
+The Takeaway: The vast majority (over 90%) of us in developed countries who have hypothyroidism, in fact, have Hashimoto's.
 This does not mean ALL hypothyroid patients have Hashimoto's.
 Also, it's possible to have Hashimoto's, without having hypothyroidism.
-Still, if you've been diagnosed with hypothyroidism, it's a very good idea to ask your doctor to test you for Hashimoto's as well.
+Still, if you've been diagnosed with hypothyroidism, it's important to ask your doctor to test you for Hashimoto's as well.

 Why Many Doctors Don't Test for Hashimoto's

-You may be thinking, "I don't have Hashimoto's, I just have hypothyroidism.
-Surely, my doctor would have tested me for Hashimoto's if they suspected I have it!"
+You may be thinking, "I don't have Hashimoto's.
+I just have hypothyroidism.
+Surely, my doctor would have tested me for Hashimoto's if they suspected I had it!"

-I once believed that too, but as patients in the conventional medical system, that's often not the case.
-The conventional standard of care and treatment for hypothyroidism is daily synthetic thyroid hormone (like levothyroxine), and monitoring with TSH testing only.
-Many doctors don't feel it's necessary to test for Hashimoto's because it doesn't change their treatment plan.
+I once believed that, too, but as patients in the conventional medical system, that's often not the case.
+The conventional standard of care and treatment for hypothyroidism is daily synthetic thyroid hormone (like levothyroxine) and monitoring with TSH testing only.
+Many doctors don't feel it's necessary to test for Hashimoto's because it doesn't change that treatment plan.
+Hashimoto's or not, many doctors still insist on testing and normalizing TSH only with the use of levothyroxine.

 TSH testing alone does not explain why TSH is off.
 Nor does it show us how our bodies are utilizing or converting our T4-only medications into the active form of thyroid hormone (T3).